Quick start¶

 Two layers, two lifecycles: the base/ tree is rewritten on every

-okapipy spec generate, the rest is emitted once and then yours
+okapipy generate, the rest is emitted once and then yours

 forever.
 See Code customization for the full story.